CubeGPT/BukkitGPT-v3/README.md

 BukkitGPT is an open source, free, AI-powered Minecraft Bukkit plugin generator.
 It was developed for minecraft server owners who are not technically savvy but need to implement all kinds of customized small plugins.
 From code to build, debug, all done by gpt.

 ## WebApp
+> [!WARNING]
+> There're big differences between *BukkitGPT(-v3)* and *BukkitGPT WebApp*.
+The BukkitGPT is a self-hosted, free, open-source, community-driven project, while the BukkitGPT WebApp is a paid, cloud-hosted service that provides a more user-friendly experience for non-developers.
+> Issues and questions about BukkitGPT WebApp should be directed to our [Discord Server](https://discord.gg/kTZtXw8s7r).

 Don't want to prepare the Python & Maven environment?
 Try our [WebApp](http://cubegpt.org/), designed for non-developers, just enter the plugin name and description, and you can get the plugin jar file.

 *The service is paid since the API key we are using is not free.
-You can get 1 key for 5 generations for $1 [here](https://buymeacoffee.com/baimoqilin/e/293180) or [here (for Chinese users)](https://afdian.com/item/b839835461e311efbd1252540025c377)
+You can get 1 key for 5 generations for $1 [here](https://ko-fi.com/s/cd5d4fcaba) or [here (for Chinese users)](https://afdian.com/item/b839835461e311efbd1252540025c377)

 ## Partner
 [![](https://www.bisecthosting.com/partners/custom-banners/c37f58c7-c49b-414d-b53c-1a6e1b1cff71.webp)](https://bisecthosting.com/cubegpt)

 ## Features

-### Core
-- Automatically generate code
+- Automatically generate plugin code based on the user's description.
-- Automatically fix bugs
-- AI `Better Description`

-### GUI
-- Creating projects
-- Projects management
+- Edit existing plugins.
+(WIP)

 ## Plans and TODOs